- 10,800 km of transmission lines

 - High margin business with sustainable cash flows

-Over three decades, Brookfield has built a agricultural development business in Brazil that now encompasses over 540,000 acres of agrilands, composed of grain crop areas, sugarcane and cattle grazing areas.
+Over three decades, Brookfield has built a agricultural development business that now encompasses over 540,000 acres of agrilands, composed of grain crop areas, sugarcane and cattle grazing areas.
 We invest our own capital and that of our investment partners in this sector.

 To view Brookfield Infrastructure Partner's corporate profile, please click on the Corporate Profile link located in the Related Links section on the right hand side of the page.